-He is a member of the Northern Theory School, an interdisciplinary network that gathers together researchers at universities in northerrn England who work in the field of critical and cultural theory.
-For more information, please visit the website here.
+He completed a Postgraduate Certificate in Academic Practice in 2015 and is a Fellow of the Higher Education Academy.
+He is also a member of the Northern Theory School, an interdisciplinary network that gathers together researchers at universities in northern England who work in the field of critical and cultural theory.
+For more information, please visit the Northern Theory School website

 Beaumont, A. (2015) Contemporary British Fiction and the Cultural Politics of Disenfranchisement.
 Basingstoke: Palgrave Macmillan.

 Beaumont, A. and Magennis, C. (eds.)
 (2017) ‘The Melancholy Islands.’
 C21 Literature 5(1).

 Beaumont, A. and Martin, D. (eds.)
 (2016) ‘Ballard’s Island: Histories, Modernities and Materialities.’
 Literary Geographies 2(1).

 Beaumont, A. (forthcoming 2018) ‘Dystopia and Euphoria: Time-Space Compression and the City.’
 In: Pollard, E. and Schoene, B. (eds.)
 Accelerated Times: British Literature in Transition, Volume 5: 1980-2000.
 Cambridge: Cambridge University Press.

 Beaumont, A. and Magennis, C. (2017) ‘Introduction’.
 C21 Literature 5(1) (PDF), pp.1-4.

 Beaumont, A. (2016) ‘Ballard’s Island(s): White Heat, National Decline and Technology After Technicity Between “The Terminal Beach” and Concrete Island.’
 In: Beaumont, A. and Martin, D. (eds.)
 Literary Geographies 2(1), pp.96-113.